chollenbeck/rad_haplotyper/README.md

             95% of individuals, enter 0.95.
 [Default: 0.9]

     -g, --genepop
-            Writes a genepop file using haplotypes
+            Writes a genepop file using haplotypes.
+Must provide the name of the genepop file.

     -a, --ima
-            Writes a IMa file using haplotypes
+            Writes a IMa file using haplotypes.
+Must provide the name of the IMa file.

     -p, --popmap
             Tab-separated file of individuals and their population designation, one per line (required for Genepop output)

     -t, --tsvfile
-            Writes a tsv file using haplotypes - for mapping crosses only
+            Writes a tsv file using haplotypes - for mapping crosses only.
+            Must provide the name of the tsv file.

     -p1, --parent1
             Parent 1 of the mapping cross (must be specified if writing a